 Because it is so popular, WordPress plugins and widgets can often be targeted by people looking to steal passwords or take over websites.

 Got email chains which become convoluted, split off, and out of sync?
 Slack understands that, too.

 Slack can’t be beat for remote work.
-It’s a smart group chat-style system which lets everyone see the same files and the same conversations at the same time.
+It’s a smart group chat type of system which lets everyone see the same files and the same conversations at the same time.
 Keep everyone on track, and in contact, even if half of your team is on the other side of the planet.
 And, at the same time, you can tame the dreaded inbox beast.

-While Google docs (another good bit of tech) allows for effortless communications, it doesn’t have the storage capabilities that DropBox does.
+While Google docs (another good bit of tech) allows for effortless communications, it does not have the storage capabilities that DropBox does.